An index of the Bluesound local Library will look for Album Artwork in one of two places:

-- Stored as folder.jpg, cover.jpg, folder.png or cover.png in the same folder as the located music
+Stored as folder.jpg, cover.jpg, folder.png or cover.png in the same folder as the located music

-- A Jpeg embedded into the metadata of the music file
+- A Jpeg or PNG embedded into the metadata of the music file

 The BluOS firmware is not concerned with the actual resolution of the file (300x300, 500x500, 1024x1024).
 The limit is with the size of the artwork file.
 Bluesound will resize any external graphic file larger than 600kb in size.
 Embedded artwork is limited to 600 kb in size.
 MOST 500x500 jpg files are 45-60kb, well within reach.
-Currently iTunes is releasing artwork in 600x600 PNG format for the retina display Apple products.
-Even The Beatles Self Titled (The White Album) clocks in at just over 240kb here but most albums are between 450-550kb in size in this format.
+MOST 600x600 PNG files (current default embedded in iTunes downloads) are between 450-550kb in size in this format.

 If you are using embedded artwork, please ensure each track on the album has the artwork attached to ensure your artwork is displayed correctly.